hmlkao/provider-jfrog-artifactory/BUILD_FROM_SCRATCH.md

 Artifactory API.

 > [!WARNING]
-> This repo targets to do as less changes as possible in source code to successfully build the provider with explanation.
+> This repo targets to do as fewer changes as possible in source code to successfully build the provider with explanation.

 - [Build provider from scratch](#build-provider-from-scratch)
   - [Steps to build using template](#steps-to-build-using-template)